+- Interests, Issues and positions

+- Positional and Interest-Based Approaches to Conflict

+- Distributive and integrative bargaining

 - BATNA, WATNA and ZOPA

-- Distributive and integrative bargaining

-- Interests, Issues and positions

-- Positional and Interest-Based Negotiation

-- Claiming value vs. Creating value
+- Claiming value versus Creating value

+- Anchoring and leverage

 Course Format:

 - Conflict and Negotiation Exercises: The course is built around a series of interactive exercises.
 We will be negotiating or participating in some interactive exercise in every class.
 As a result, class attendance is of paramount importance. - Negotiation Debrief: We will debrief negotiation exercises in class.
 You are expected to participate in these class discussions. - Learning: You are encouraged to experiment with alternative negotiation styles in this "safe" environment.
 This is where you can take risks, perhaps lose and in retrospect be happy because you will learn a lesson you will never forget!
 Recognize your strengths and weaknesses and track your individual progress over the course. - Guest Speakers: We may also have some guest speakers during the course.
 Students will be expected to incorporate these discussions into their papers.